 About Julie Ann Grasso

-Julie Anne Grasso is an Australian author with a background in paediatric nursing.
+Julie Anne Grasso is an Australian author with a background in pediatric nursing.
 She spent many years literally wrapping children in cotton wool.
 Every day she witnessed great courage and resilience from the tiny people she cared for, which inspired her to write stories about a little girl elf just like them.
 Add in some very funky technology, her love of science fiction and desire to impart great values through her little girl elf named Caramel and there you have it, the Adventures of Caramel Cardamom Trilogy was the result.
 Julie lives in Melbourne with her husband Danny and their little elf Giselle.
 Most days she can be found sipping chai lattes, chasing a toddler, and dreaming up wonderful worlds that often involve consumption of cupcakes.

 Book Website: http://www.julieannegrassobooks.com/